Google announces India antitrust ruling driving up costs for app developers - ExBulletin

 Reuters reported earlier this month that Google warned in its Supreme Court challenge to the order that the growth of the Android ecosystem in India was on the verge of stalling due to the order.
 Android powers 97% of domestic smartphones.

-Reported by Tiyashi Datta, Bangalore.
-Edited by Shailesh Kuber and Devika Syamnath
+(Reporting by Tiyashi Dutta of Bangalore; Editing by Shailesh Kuber and Devika Syamnath)

 |